netw0rm/atlaskit/packages/ak-tooltip/docs/USAGE.md

 ## Using the component

 `ak-tooltip` exports two tooltip components, one "smart" and one "dumb".
-The smart component allows you to simply place the tooltip around and element and all the state handling will be handled for you.
+The smart component allows you to simply place the tooltip around an element and all the state handling will be handled for you.
 The dumb one on the other hand allows you to hook into events and to manage the state yourself.

 ### Smart Component